Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

 In Section \ref{sec:mmmap}, we show that reducibility notions on multi-represented spaces allow us to correspond oracle-computability notions to operations on truth values precisely.
 For example, the following correspondences are shown. \begin{itemize} \item Weihrauch degrees on multi-represented spaces correspond to monotone operations on $\Omega$ in the Kleene-Vesley topos. \item Pointed Weihrauch degrees on multi-represented spaces correspond to monotone, inflationary, operations on $\Omega$ in the Kleene-Vesley topos. \item Turing-Weihrauch degrees on multi-represented spaces correspond to Lawvere-Tierney topologies on the Kleene-Vesley topos. \end{itemize}

 In Section \ref{sec:DST}, we give results suggesting the existence of a wealth of concrete examples.
-In particular, we present various natural examples of (type-two) oracles and relative PCAs from descriptive set theory.
+In particular, we present various natural examples of (type-two) oracles and relative partial combinatory algebras (PCAs) from descriptive set theory.